-When students complete primary school, they will be accepted at the SCS.
-During the first three years, in the lower forms, students will use the CCSLC-Syllabus2 for 5 core subjects.
-These are English, Social Studies, Mathematics, Integrated Science and Spanish.
+When students complete primary school and if they meet the entry requirements of the SCS, they will be accepted at the SCS.
+During the first three years, in the lower forms, students will use the CCSLC-Syllabus2 for 6 subjects.
+These are English, Social Studies, Mathematics, Integrated Science, Digital Literacy and Spanish.

 This CCSLC program incorporates the skills, abilities, attitudes and values that all secondary school students should have.
 The program is very flexible and targets students with a wide range of abilities.
-Students will be assessed at the end of form 3 when they have demonstrated readiness.
+Generally, students will be assessed at the end of form 3.
+Students may be assessed earlier if they have showed their readiness.

-The outcome of these assessments, the results of the TerraNova tests, the teacher's recommendation and the student's/parental wish will determine whether a student will continue in the Academic or in the Vocational stream at the end of form 3.
+The outcome of these assessments, report card grades, the teachers' recommendations and the student's/parental wish will determine whether a student will continue in the Academic or in the Vocational stream at the end of form 3.